Log-regularity of monoid algebras: Proof of Main Theorem

 The localization of a monoid at a prime ideal is defined in the same way as that of a ring.
-The properties of a monoid are inherited by its localization.
+The following lemma explains some of the properties of a monoid that are inherited by each of its localizations.